openconfig/featureprofiles/feature/aft/aft_base/otg_tests/afts_base/README.md

 *   Validate total number of entries of AFT for IPv4 and IPv6.
 *   Each prefix must have 2 next hops pointing to ATE port1,port2.
 *   Advertise 100 ipv4,ipv6 from ATE port3 observe received prefixes at DUT.
+*   Each prefix must have 1 next hop pointing to BGP neighbour ip.

 ### Procedure